 - Drink plenty of water and other fluids.

 - Get enough rest.
-Ask your doctor about antihistamines if itching keeps you awake.
+Ask about medicine (antihistamines) if itching keeps you awake.

 To reduce the desire to scratch